 Women, HIV and AIDS

 The inequality of women in South Africa continues to be a major contributor to the HIV and AIDS pandemic; violence against women is endemic, with one in four women fleeing their homes as a result of domestic violence and 50,000 a year reporting rape; male infidelity is a cultural norm and women are often financially dependent on men.
 An additional challenge for women is that they often become carers for family members living with, or orphaned by, AIDS-related illnesses.
 Volunteers working in this area are focusing on activities such as business skills training for women so they can earn a living, training on sexual and reproductive healthcare and advocacy work that campaigns for the rights of women.

-By 2010, the number of children orphaned by AIDS in South Africa is expected to reach 2.3 million.
+In 2011, the number of children orphaned by AIDS in South Africa reached 2.1 million.
 As a result, many children adopt the role of head of the house, caring for their younger siblings and many have to leave school to earn a living, missing out on the education that will allow them to fulfil their full potential.
 Others become vulnerable to exploitation and abuse.
 Volunteers are working with a range of child welfare agencies that are ensuring children can continue to get an education, remain safe, well fed and can access healthcare and counselling services.